-The Bachelor of Health Sciences in Homoeopathy is a professional degree with a minimum number of 480 SAQA credits and is offered at NQF level 8 of the HEQSF.
-Whilst the majority of the modules are core, some of them are generic in nature and these are offered by both the Faculty of Health Sciences and the institution at large.
-At each level of study the student has an opportunity to choose from at least two of the elective modules and students will also register for research modules.
+The Bachelor of Health Sciences in Homoeopathy is a professional degree with a minimum number of 512 SAQA credits and is offered at NQF level 8 of the HEQSF.
+Whilst the majority of the modules are core, some of them are generic in nature and are offered by both the Faculty of Health Sciences and the institution at large.
 On completion of the Bachelor of Health Sciences: Homoeopathy, students will enrol into the Masters of Health Sciences: Homoeopathy which is a requirement for registration with the Allied Health Professions Council of South Africa (AHPCSA) in order to practice as a Homoeopathic physician.